KGBUSH/KGBUSH.github.io/_pages/about.md

 My research interest lies in the areas of the evaluation and deployment of machine learning models for cyber-physical energy systems.
 Some special topics such as data acquisition, data augmentation, and large model for smart building are highly involved.

-Prior to PolyU, I worked as an engineer at Huawei and JD.com, both located in Shanghai, China.
+Prior to PolyU, I worked as an engineer at Huawei Shanghai Institute and JD.com.
 I received the M.S. in Computer Science from Tongji University (同济大学), working with [Prof. Chenxi Zhang](https://baike.baidu.com/item/%E5%BC%B5%E6%99%A8%E6%9B%A6/6083349), and the B.S. in Computer Science from Nanjing University of Aeronautics and Astronautics (南京航空航天大学).